In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 This makes signing up for this account easier and quicker.

-Large number of integrations
+A large number of integrations

 This makes collecting payments very quick and much more comfortable.